stellar/hackathon-get-started/README.md

 If you need some inspiration, here's a handful of unique projects being built on Stellar.

-*Just curating a list for now - need to refine and add explainers.*
+*Just curating a list for now - need to refine to ~5 and add explainers.*

 - [SatoshiPay](https://satoshipay.io/)
 - [Paysapp](https://galactictalk.org/d/2208-paysapp-stellar-payments-in-whatsapp)